 I Work With Adults Who Are Ready to Heal Generational & Attachment Wounds

-My clients are often:
+They are often:

 • College students or recent graduates balancing academic pressure with family expectations